The Bachelorette Has Been Dancing Around Race. It Finally Got Real

 Katie’s community isn’t devoid of thoughts on race.
 The 30-year-old hails from Seattle, a city that had legal “racial covenants” — which prohibit people of certain races, like Black people, from owning homes — until the 1960s.
 The Seattle Times reports that although this racist language is no longer enforceable, it “remains in old property records” to this day and affects at least 20,000 properties in the wider county.
 Just this year, a Seattle city council candidate’s Zoom session was attacked with racist slurs and Black families at Seattle Children’s Hospital were reportedly confronted with double the security as their white counterparts.
 Katie’s community is just as plagued with racism as anywhere else — she simply hasn’t had to consider the horrors of it as intimately as Andrew has.

-Off-camera, a new couple might touch on these truths if they’re already figuring out what raising a biracial family could look like.
+Off camera, a new couple might touch on these truths if they’re already figuring out what raising a biracial family could look like.
 But this is The Bachelorette.
-Instead, Andrew and Katie tidily agree on their outlook when it comes to interracial relationships and their mutal attraction.
+Instead, Andrew and Katie tidily agree on their outlook when it comes to interracial relationships and their mutual attraction.
 Andrew gets the rose and a romantic dip in a hot tub, itself a solid depiction of Black boy joy in an often punishing environment (see: the tear-stained mid-season promo).
 Last year, biracial Black Bachelorette stars Ivan Hall and Tayshia Adams had to lead the season’s painful race conversation; this time, a white woman leaned into the discussion.
 Maybe next time, the responsibility will completely avoid the shoulders of a Black contestant.